akhodakivskiy/VimFx/README.md

 invoke native Firefox features.
 That is preferred over re-implementing similar functionality.

-Follow links, focus text inputs and click buttons using hint markers by pressing
-<kbd>f</kbd>.
-This command has many variations to for example copy links and
-open links in new tabs.
+Follow links, focus text inputs and click buttons using _hint markers_ by pressing <kbd>f</kbd>.
+This command has many variations, for example to copy links or open them in new tabs.

 Search with <kbd>/</kbd> and cycle between matches with <kbd>n</kbd> and
 <kbd>N</kbd>.

 Open a new tab with <kbd>t</kbd>, close it with <kbd>x</kbd>.
 Reopen it again with <kbd>X</kbd>.
-There are many more tab related commands, for example to change the currently selected tab.
+Switch between tabs with <kbd>J</kbd> and <kbd>K</kbd>, or some of the several other tab commands.

 Scrolling left/down/up/right: <kbd>h</kbd>, <kbd>j</kbd>, <kbd>k</kbd>, <kbd>l</kbd>.
 Top/Bottom: <kbd>gg</kbd>, <kbd>G</kbd>.